Twin Falls Landlord-Tenant Lawyer

 As a starting point, it is crucial to remember that landlord-tenant issues are, primarily, governed by state law.
 Landlords in Twin Falls or elsewhere in Twin Falls County should have a general understanding of their rights and their responsibilities under Idaho law.
 Notably, the law varies to some degree based on whether the tenant is residential or commercial.
 Here is an overview:

 • Residential Leases: State law provides some additional legal protections to residential tenants.
 A residential lease must be in writing (if one year or more), signed by both parties, and detail the rent, due date, duration of the lease, and property address.
 Although Idaho does not impose a cap on security deposits, landlords must return them within 21 days of a tenant’s departure—unless a longer period (up to 30 days) is agreed upon in writing in the lease.
 Notably, landlords must provide habitable living conditions and give reasonable notice before entering the property.
 Self-help evictions are unlawful in Twin Falls.
 Residential landlords must use the proper eviction procedures to remove a tenant.
+Proper leasing arrangements are essential to ensure legal compliance and protect the interests of both landlords and tenants.
+The renting process should always include clear legal protections for both parties to avoid disputes.

 We Handle the Full Range of Landlord-Tenant Matters in Twin Falls, ID

-• Issues Related Security Deposits: Idaho law does not limit the amount a landlord may collect as a security deposit.
+• Issues Related to Security Deposits: Idaho law does not limit the amount a landlord may collect as a security deposit.
 However, the deposit must be returned within 21 days after the tenant moves out—the lease states that it can be held for up to 30 days.
 A landlord can only make a deduction for unpaid rent, damage beyond normal wear and tear, and/or cleaning expenses.
 A written itemized list must be provided if any amount is withheld.
 If you have questions about a security deposit issue, our Twin Falls landlord-tenant lawyer can help.

 • Landlord Access to Rental Property: Landlords in Idaho are generally required to provide “reasonable” notice before entering a rental unit.
 Notably, that is typically considered at least 24 hours.
 Entry is permitted for inspections, repairs, or to show the property to prospective tenants or buyers.
 With that being said, a true emergency—like a fire or major water leak—permits immediate access without notice.